Guidance for COVID-19 Outbreak response protocols in PK-12

 You may opt to test on Day 8 or Day 9 and return with a negative PCR after completing day 10 of quarantine, but no sooner.
 A test earlier than Day 8 will not be accepted for re-entry.
 Monitoring for symptoms of illness still continues through day 14 and if any symptoms develop, testing is needed and quarantine according to testing guidelines below.

-This change may take effect on January 4, 2021.
-We reserve the right to change this decision if the positive rates increase in January.
+This change took effect on January 26, 2021.
+We reserve the right to change this decision if the positive rates increase in the following weeks.

 CORONAVIRUS (COVID-19) Testing Information for Schools